 - (iii) Channel Protection Volume (Cpv): Provide 24 hour extended detention of the post-developed 1-year, 24-hour storm event; remaining after runoff reduction.
-The Cpv requirement does not apply when: (1) Reduction of the entire Cpv is achieved by application of runoff - reduction techniques or infiltration systems, or (2) The site discharges directly to tidal waters, or fifth order or larger streams. - (iv) Overbank Flood Control Criteria (Qp): Requires storage to attenuate the post-development 10-year, 24-hour peak discharge rate (Qp) to predevelopment rates.
-The Qp requirement does not apply when: (1) the site discharge directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required. - (v) Extreme Flood Control Criteria (Qf): Requires storage to attenuate the post-development 100-year, 24-hour peak discharge rate (Qf) to predevelopment rates.
-The Qf requirement does not apply when: (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required.
+The Cpv requirement does not apply when - (1) Reduction of the entire Cpv is achieved by application of runoff reduction techniques or infiltration systems, or - (2) The site discharges directly to tidal waters, or fifth order or larger - (iv) Overbank Flood Control Criteria (Qp): Requires storage to attenuate the post-development 10-year, 24-hour peak discharge rate (Qp) to predevelopment rates.
+The Qp requirement does not apply when: - (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required. - (v) Extreme Flood Control Criteria (Qf): Requires storage to attenuate the post-development 100-year, 24-hour peak discharge rate (Qf) to predevelopment rates.
+The Qf requirement does not apply when: (1) the site discharges directly to tidal waters or fifth order or larger d.
+Sizing Criteria for Combination of Redevelopment Activity and New

+- (2) A downstream analysis reveals that overbank control is not required.